 Martha said to Him, “I know that He will rise again in the resurrection at the last day.”
 (John 11:21-24)

-Understanding the context around this I AM statement requires us to know sign language.
+It’s helpful here to know sign language.
 By that, I mean Western thinkers seek wisdom.
 Black and white ideas shade our understanding of scripture.

 But the Jews of the Bible believed in the power of the Holy Spirit, in prophecy and miracles.
 This is why they desperately sought signs and confirmation (John 7:31).

-For a resurrection to occur, death is required.
+But for a resurrection to occur, death is required.

 Lazarus Come Forth